openMetaAnalysis/Spinal-stenosis-treatment-with-epidural-corticosteroids/README.md

 This repository contains the [source data](../../tree/master/data) and matching [forest plots](../../tree/master/forest%20plots) and  [GRADE profiles](../../tree/master/GRADE%20profiles). for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/home/www/) of this intervention.
 This repository updates a previously published meta-analysis.(1)

 This meta-analysis suggests that the clinical intervention is *not clearly effective* at 4-6 weeks.
-However, the quality of evidence is *very low* ([see The GRADE approach](https://github.com/openMetaAnalysis/Administration/wiki/References)) due to the small number of patients randomized ([Ioannidis & Lau, 2001](http://pubmed.gov/11158556)) and the marked [heterogenity](https://github.com/openMetaAnalysis/Administration/wiki/References) of results.
+Effect noted by Fukusaki at one week from corticosteroids is similar to the effect of local anesthetics.
+However, the quality of evidence is *very low* ([see methods](https://github.com/openMetaAnalysis/_Methods/blob/master/README.md)) due to imprecision of results and the substantial heterogeneity of results.

 Details of the studies included are in the [PICO table](../../wiki/PICO-Table) and [risk of bias table](../../wiki/Risk-of-bias-table).
 Rationale for studies excluded may be listed at the end of the references below.